dreikanter/public-static/README.md

 # public-static

-A small Python script used to build single-page¹ static website from [Markdown](http://daringfireball.net/projects/markdown) source, [Mustache](http://mustache.github.com) template and [Skeleton](http://getskeleton.com) CSS framework.
-Created ~~to maintain author's homepage~~ for fun.
-Inspired by [addmeto.cc](https://github.com/bobuk/addmeto.cc) and couple of other geeky projects.
+A small Python script used to build static websites from [Markdown](http://daringfireball.net/projects/markdown) source, [Mustache](http://mustache.github.com) template and [Twitter Bootstrap](http://getskeleton.com) framework.

-¹ — two pages will be Ok too.
+Inspired by [Jekyll](http://jekyllrb.com), [addmeto.cc](https://github.com/bobuk/addmeto.cc) and couple of other geeky projects.

 ## Installation

-The script could be installed by command:
+The script could be installed directly from GitHub:

 	pip install -e git+git://github.com/dreikanter/wp2md#egg=wp2md

-It will install `ps` script itself and the following dependencies:
+Dependencies will be installed automatically:

 * `baker` — command line library.
 * `pystache` — Mustache template parser implementation for Python.
 * `python-markdown` — [Markdown](http://daringfireball.net/projects/markdown/) parser for Python.
 * `yuicompressor` — CSS/Javascript Minificator.

-Example website sources could be downloaded directly from GitHub:
+Example website sources could be cloned from repository:

 	git clone git://github.com/dreikanter/public-static.git

-Please keep in mind that the example website configuration uses Yahoo's yuicompressor for CSS/JS minification.
-To use this tool Java runtime should be properly installed in addition to Python's package.
-Eitherway there will be meaningless error message during attempt to run yuicompressor.
+Please keep in mind that the example website configuration uses Yahoo's yuicompressor for CSS and JavaScript minification.
+To use this tool Java runtime should be properly installed in addition to Python package.
+Either way there will be meaningless error message during attempt to run yuicompressor.

 ## Usage